$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: Introduction

 \subsection{Relation to other work}

 We analyze the $\ell_0$-penalized maximum likelihood estimator for the equivalence class of DAGs in the Gaussian setting.
 Pioneering work for the low-dimensional case on this problem has been done by \citet{chick02} who proved consistency of the BIC-score and provided an algorithm, called greedy equivalent search (GES), which greedily proceeds in the space of Markov equivalence classes.
-While the GES-algorithm can also be used in the high-dimensional scenario \citep{hapb11}, the asymptotic consistency of BIC is established only for the case with a fixed distribution (with $p < \infty$) where the sample size $n \to \infty$.
+While the GES-algorithm can also be used in the high-dimensional scenario [\citet{hapb11}], the asymptotic consistency of BIC is established only for the case with a fixed distribution (with $p < \infty$) where the sample size $n \to\infty$.
 Chickering's first significant analysis does not provide any insights for the high-dimensional case with its subtle interplay of signal strength, noise level and identifiability conditions.

-\citet{robins03} present refined analyses for causal inference under the view point of uniform consistency as sample size $n \to \infty$.
-There, problematic issues with the so-called faithfulness condition (see Section \ref{subsec.DAGSEM}) arise, and \citet{zhang03} introduce the notion of strong faithfulness (see (\ref{strong-faith})), as a way to address some of the the raised major problems.
+\citet{robins03} present refined analyses for causal inference under the view point of uniform consistency as sample size $n \to\infty$.
+There, problematic issues with the so-called faithfulness condition (see Section \ref{subsecDAGSEM}) arise, and \citet{zhang03} introduce the notion of strong faithfulness [see (\ref{strong-faith})], as a way to address some of the raised major problems.
 None of these works consider high-dimensional inference, but their pointing to the faithfulness condition and its version are important.

-\citet{kabu07} provide consistency results of the PC-algorithm \citep{sgs00} for estimating the Markov equivalence class of DAGs based on Gaussian observational data, in the high-dimensional, sparse setting.
-One of the conditions used is a restricted version of strong faithfulness in (\ref{strong-faith}) modified for sparse problems, see (\ref{restr-strongfaith}).
-Our analysis with the penalized MLE is completely different and circumvents such strong faithfulness conditions which are often very restrictive as shown by \citet{uhleretal12}.
+\citet{kabu07} provide consistency results of the PC-algorithm [\citet{sgs00}] for estimating the Markov equivalence class of DAGs based on Gaussian observational data, in the high-dimensional, sparse setting.
+One of the conditions used is a restricted version of strong faithfulness in (\ref{strong-faith}).
+Our analysis with the penalized MLE is completely different and circumvents faithfulness and strong faithfulness conditions which are often very restrictive as shown by \citet{uhleretal12}; see also below.